tpanum/tpanum-hugo/content/cv.md

 title = "CV"
 +++

+## Teaching

+### Courses

+Traffic Analysis and Network Security (Autumn 2017) Taught an introductory lecture to machine learning, and how it can be used in a security setting

+Secure software development ()

 ### Supervision
 This section covers the supervision I have conducted at Aalborg University through its problem-based learning model.
 Each project is valued at 15 ETCS.